Dubai Metro

 The Dubai Metro (مترو دبي) is a rapid transit system in the city of Dubai, United Arab Emirates.
 The metro system consists of a network of two main lines: the Red Line and the Green Line.
 A third line, the Blue Line, is scheduled to open in 2029.
+A fourth line, the Gold Line, was announced on 22 April 2026, and is scheduled to open in 2032.

 Dubai Metro was the first rapid transit train network in the Arabian Peninsula and the Gulf Cooperation Council.
 It began operations on 9 September 2009.
 The metro runs underground in the city centre and on elevated viaducts elsewhere.
 All trains are fully automated and driverless.
 Both the trains and stations are temperature controlled and have platform edge doors.
-Dubai Metro has a total length of 89.6 km and 55 stations, 35 on the Red Line and 15 on the Green Line.
+Dubai Metro has a total length of 89.6 km and 55 stations, 35 on the Red Line and 20 on the Green Line.

 From 2009 to 2016, Dubai Metro was the world's longest driverless metro network with a route length of 75 km, as recognized by Guinness World Records in 2012.
 The system was surpassed by the Vancouver SkyTrain in 2016 for the longest fully automated system in the world but regained the title in 2021 with the opening of Route 2020 until December 2024 when it was surpassed by the opening of Riyadh Metro.